 Live out loud

-• With a college student enrollment of 1,500 and a 7:1 student-faculty ratio, CCM offers nine degrees in more than 100 majors.
+• With a student enrollment of nearly 1,400 and a 6:1 student-faculty ratio, CCM offers nine degrees in more than 100 majors.

-• CCM programs are housed in a building that was one of only 14 recipients, of 421 submissions, of a National Honor Award for Outstanding Architecture by the American Institute of Architects.
+• CCM programs are housed in a building that was one of only 14 recipients (from 421 submissions) of a National Honor Award for Outstanding Architecture by the American Institute of Architects.

 • CCM was recognized in 2011 as Ohio’s first Center of Excellence in Music and Theatre Arts by the Ohio Board of Regents.